Gian Marco: First album

-A year and a half later he returned to Lima and one of his songs classified for the national selection of the OTI Festival 1989 and his first contract with a record label which proyected him to Chile and Bolivia as well as doing theater and alternating in the telenovela "Velo negro, velo blanco with Braulio Castillo Jr. and Guatavo Rojo.
+A year and a half later he returned to Lima and one of his songs classified for the national selection of the OTI Festival 1989 and his first contract with a record label which proyected him to Chile and Bolivia as well as doing theater and alternating in the telenovela "Velo negro, velo blanco with Braulio Castillo Jr. and Gustavo Rojo.
 He managed to capture the attention of the press, being the most publicized artist at the event.
 It was there that Discos Independientes proposed recording his first album.
 At the beginning of 1990 his first production hit the national record market with the title Gian Marco: Historias that achieved hits as "Domitila" and "Mírame" ("Look at me"), under the musical direction of Pepe Ortega.

 In 1992 he recorded his second album, production with the title Personal, produced in Santiago, Chile, by Pepe Ortega.
 From this recording the songs "Te Extrañaré" ("I Will Miss You") and "Dame un Beso" ("Give Me a Kiss") made the charts that year.
 In September 1993 he won first place in the national selection for the OTI Festival, and gained the right to represent Peru in the OTI Festival 1993 with his song "Volvamos a empezar" ("Let's Start Over").